binodnepali/binodnepali/README.md

 # Hello there, It's me Binod 👋

-## I am a fulltime Frontend Developer and Single 🤣
+## I am a fulltime Frontend Developer

 * 🌱 Currently learning everything about Web Development
 * 👯 Looking to collaborate with UI/UX designer